Updated: Aug 9

 I like Queen Elizabeth Park for those days when the weather is unsettled.
 If the rain comes, I can always duck into the Conservatory.

 The "Drive" is a culturally rich and authentic neighbourhood that lines Commercial Drive in East Vancouver.
 It is an area filled with some of the most colourful shopping, dining and nightlife found in the city.
-An eight block section of the Drive is known as "Little Italy" to locals and is where authentic Italian restaurants, bakeries, and pizza joints can be found.
+An eight block section of the Drive is known locally as "Little Italy" and is where authentic Italian restaurants, bakeries, and pizza joints can be found.

 The entire Drive is 22 blocks of unique merchants, including quaint boutiques, an eclectic collection of restaurants, a vibrant live music and bar scene, dinner with dancing, theatres, coffee houses, specialty food stores and bakeries.
 It's truly a taste of the spirit and culture of East Vancouver.